satyadeep0987/satyadeep0987/README.md

 - 👋 Hi, I’m @satyadeep0987
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Full-Stack Development
 - 🌱 I’m currently learning .Net Core and Angular
 - 💞️ I’m looking to help and collaborate with the person looking for the solution.
 - 📫 Reach out me on LinkedIn- www.linkedin.com/in/satyadeep0987